BE UNREALISTIC

 Instead of identifying as an artist or photographer, let’s become warriors together.
 When you put your health first and foremost, everything else truly does fall into place.
 A simple solution is to do some pull-ups, push-ups, and a farmer’s walk each morning.
 This is the routine that I do every single day for only around 10-15 minutes followed by some simple yoga poses.

 When you consider photography, don’t think about good or bad photos.
-I think it’s more wise to consider whether or not it is strong or weak.
+I think it’s wiser to consider whether or not it is strong or weak.
 It’s my theory that a strong photographer will make strong photographs.
 Put your effort towards increasing your strength, and I believe that your photography will become stronger.
-Photography is not just a visual game, but it is a physical please.
+Photography is not just a visual game, but it is a physical pleasure.
 I say, your best photo is the next photo you make.

 I also appreciate reading along the river while walking and speaking out loud.
 I enjoy reading this way because sitting down feels very unnatural to me.
 It enhances the experience of reading when you are in the elements, walking, in nature, and reading out loud.
 If you are looking to find any book that you desire to read, I suggest checking out this website where you can download anything for free via PDF files.
 I just started downloading books to my iPad.